 We are the Phoenix Integrated Surgical Residency, a program dedicated to training the next generation of high-quality, respected general surgeons.
-The program stresses the importance of a strong “general” general surgery education, exposing residents to a variety of patient populations and practice settings.
+The program stresses the importance of a strong general surgery education, exposing residents to a variety of patient populations and practice settings.
 Whether it is caring for Alaskan Natives who live remote from health care facilities or providing surgical interventions to patients who have options for choosing their surgeon, we believe that a well-trained general surgeon should feel comfortable in any environment.

+Our residents come from diverse backgrounds and from all over the country.
+In addition to being valued learners, our residents are valued participants in our program, particularly by serving in active roles in our program committees.
 Upon graduating, our residents practice general surgery or pursue surgical sub-specialties.
-Over the past 10 years, we have matched residents into top fellowships of their choice, including: Transplant, vascular, trauma/acute care, breast, plastics, colorectal and MIS/bariatrics.
+Over the past 10 years, we have matched residents into top fellowships of their choice, including: transplant, cardiothoracic, vascular, trauma/acute care, breast, plastics, colorectal and MIS/bariatrics.

 In addition to everything discussed already, what we think really makes our program extraordinary is the supportive, fun and inclusive resident camaraderie that is engrained in our culture.